ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    recommendations outlined in Section 5.1.4.1 of [RFC6819].
 These requirements include, but are not limited to, the following:

-   o  Provide injection attack countermeasures (e.g., by validating all
-      inputs and parameters);
++  Provide injection attack countermeasures (e.g., by validating all inputs and parameters);

-   o  Credentials should not be stored in cleartext form;
++  Credentials should not be stored in cleartext form;

-TBD                     Expires October 16, 2022               [Page 78]

-Internet-Draft              SCIM Core Schema                  April 2022

-   o  Store credentials using an encrypted protection mechanism (e.g.,
++  Store credentials using an encrypted protection mechanism (e.g., hashing); and
-      hashing); and

-   o  Where possible, avoid passwords as the sole form of
-      authentication, and consider using credentials that are based on asymmetric cryptography.
++  Where possible, avoid passwords as the sole form of authentication, and consider using credentials that are based on asymmetric cryptography.

-9.3.
-Privacy
+## Privacy

    The SCIM core schema defines attributes that are sensitive and may be considered personally identifying information (PII).
 These privacy